 - Any services working with the child or young person and family would be expected to contribute to the support planning.
 Services will do this by: - attend review meetings if possible.
-Surrey Medical Policy 2022 V2 updated Dec 2023

 - provide written reports where necessary. - give appropriate advice and support.